 Juvenile Court is a division of the Court of Common Pleas.
-The Common Pleas has three divisions with each division having specific jurisdiction: Probate, Juvenile, and General.
+The Common Pleas has three divisions, each with a specific jurisdiction: Probate, Juvenile, and General.

 The Belmont County Juvenile Court is mandated to handle cases of children who are delinquent, unruly, neglected, dependent, or abused.
-The Court also has the authority to take appropriate action deemed to be in the best interests of said children, while considering what is necessary for the protection of the community.
-Juvenile Courts have jurisdiction in juvenile traffic cases as well as adult cases involving: paternity, custody, and/or child support, contributing to the delinquency of minors and failure to send children to school.
+The Court also has the authority to take appropriate action deemed to be in the children's best interests while considering what is necessary for the protection of the community.
+Juvenile Courts have jurisdiction in juvenile traffic cases as well as adult cases involving paternity, custody, and/or child support, contributing to the delinquency of minors and failure to send children to school.